 How Therapy Can Help

-Through this process, you can:
+Through this process, you can begin to:

 Tolerate the anxiety that arises when you say no or hold a boundary

-Work through guilt about having needs
+Work through guilt about having needs, desires and limits

 Respond to others from choice rather than automatic compliance